apache/airflow/UPDATING.md

 ### Deprecated method in Connection

-The Connection class has new deprecated methods.
+The connection module has new deprecated methods:

 - `Connection.parse_from_uri`
 - `Connection.log_info`
 - `Connection.debug_info`

+and one deprecated function:
+- `parse_netloc_to_hostname`

 Previously, users could create a connection object in two ways
 ```